chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 Examples (all one-to-many and only two boxes and one line.)

-1. Players on football teams (at one time, assume no changes)
+1. Players on basketball teams (at one time, assume no changes)
 2. Families and their Pets.
 3. Presidents and their terms in office
 4. Species and their genus (e.g., Felis Catus and Felis silvestris)
 5. State/Province and their Country
 6. Cities and states (use some cities with the same name in different states)
-7. Bands and their albums
+7. Musicians/Bands and their albums
 8. Authors and books